 Colorado Second Degree Assault Defense Attorney in Aurora

-Second Degree Assault is the second highest level of assault.
+How serious is Second Degree Assault in Colorado?
+It is the second highest level of assault.
 It is an extremely serious criminal offense.
-It can fall under the category of crime of violence which requires mandatory prison time.
-It can also be considered an extraordinary risk crime which can increase the maximum possible sentence a judge can impose.
+It can fall under the category of crime of violence which requires mandatory sentencing to prison.
+It is an extraordinary risk crime which can increase the maximum possible sentence a judge can impose.

-If you have been accused of second-degree assault in any court, request a free consultation today.
+Defendants need to have a criminal defense attorney when dealing with charged of second-degree assault.
 Our Colorado Second Assault Defense Attorney regularly represents clients in Arapahoe County, Douglas County, Adams County, and the Denver Metro Area.

 What is Second Degree Assault under Colorado Law?